circlesandlines/KibotoGameSDK/README.md

 http-server ./
 ```
 - start the sample bot in the kiboto bot sdk
-- watch it go !
+- watch the console output :)